Mid Mountains Legal Blog

 If the CCO is revoked, the defendant will be resentenced for the original offence.

-Contact us for advice or representation regarding a Community Correction Order.
+Contact us now for free no obligation initial telephone advice about a Community Correction Order.